anto-richard/EXPONENTIATION/README.md

-# Find the exponentiation of a number
+# Find the exponentiation of a number...

 ## AIM:
 To write a program to find the exponentiation of a number.

 ## Equipments Required:
-1. Hardware – PCs
+1. Hardware – PCs.
-2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
+2. Anaconda – Python 3.7 Installation / Moodle-Code Runner.

 ## Algorithm
 1. Get the input from the user.